gabriel-nt/gabriel-nt/README.md

 My name is Gabriel Teixeira and i'm a Full Stack Júnior developer.

-- ✅ Javascript / PHP / MySQL / HTML / CSS / Jquery
+- ✅ JS / PHP / React / React Native / Node
-- 📕 Learning React, React Native, Node.js, Typescript and Postgres.
+- 📕 Learning Next.js, Redis, Redux, Elixir e Postgres.
-- 📖 I have interest in Next.js, Angular, Laravel and Flutter
+- 📖 I have interest in Angular, Laravel and Flutter

 I also work as a developer frontend in [Compasso UOL](https://compasso.com.br/)